 It’s official, Japan Aerospace Exploration Agency (JAXA) confirmed that electrical manufacturing company Mitsubishi Electric will be building the Martian Moons eXploration (MMX) space probe.
 This mission was previously in the pre-project phase, but became a part of JAXA project last week, following official authorization by the Japanese Government.
-Read more for a video and additional information.

 Set for launch in 2024, the MMX space probe will be the world’s first round-trip mission to explore for traces of water and organisms, thanks to new precision landing technologies as well as a lightweight design with three-module configuration.
 It will study the origins of Mars and its two moons, Phobos and Deimos.
 It’s expected to land on Phobos for several hours and gather a sample of at least 10g from no less than 2cm below the moon’s surface.

 - Compete for different milestones and awards worth many VPS